ABIDHUSSAIN686/File-Based-Student-Database-System/README.md

 -------------------------------
 This project is related to Student Database System

-Following are the functions of this program
+Following are the functions of this program<br />
        1)[a] to add new student record" <br />
        2)[e] to edit an existing student record" <br />
        3)[d] to drop a course for an existing student record"<br />